oussemamansouri/CSS-Challenges/Challenge 25 CSS Float and Clear/Description25.md

-# CSS Challenge: Float and Clear
+# CSS Challenge 25: Float and Clear

 ## Objective
 Create a simple webpage that demonstrates the use of the `float` and `clear` properties along with a clearfix hack.